rentpath/react-ui/packages/generator-react-ui/README.md

 npm link
 ```

-Then navigate to the desired directory and generate your new component:
+Then navigate to the `~/source/react-ui/packages/react-ui-core` directory and generate your new component:

 ```bash
 yo react-component